d2l-ai/d2l-en/chapter_preliminaries/pandas.md

 print(inputs)
 ```

-## Conversion to the  `ndarray` Format
+## Conversion to the Tensor Format

-Now that all the entries in `inputs` and `outputs` are numerical, they can be converted to the `ndarray` format.
+Now that all the entries in `inputs` and `outputs` are numerical, they can be converted to the tensor format.
-Once data are in this format, they can be further manipulated with those `ndarray` functionalities that we have introduced in :numref:`sec_ndarray`.
+Once data are in this format, they can be further manipulated with those tensor functionalities that we have introduced in :numref:`sec_ndarray`.

 ```{.python .input}
 from mxnet import np